 What is the purpose of the insurance?

-When it comes to the “purpose” of the insurance, you have the opportunity to select whether you’re applying for insurance in order to protect your family, or whether you’re doing it to protect your business.
+When it comes to the “purpose” of the insurance, you have the opportunity to select whether you’re applying for insurance in order to help protect your family, or whether you’re doing it to help protect your business.
 If you are applying for insurance to protect your business, you’ll be asked additional questions such as the details of how you’ll use the insurance—for example, “key man” insurance can cover a business partner or a top employee whose loss would deeply hurt your company—and your company’s financial situation.

 These questions are primarily intended to help validate your identity—that you are who you say you are.